GacAcassio/blog/content/post/a_brief_update.md

 Then, I got graded, I packed and moved.
 It has been three weeks since I arrived, you may count it as two, cause I passed one of these three weeks in Brasilia.
 I feel excited and also blessed, it is wonderful that I can study in such a big university and I can experience the biggest metropolis in South America.
 At the first weekend here I went to see the MASP and Monet, on the following Monday I was having my first class.
 This is what I have for now.
 I still fear not being in the right road, and I look, as never before, to find a meaningful life.
 I miss my family and friends, except for Aline, I forgot to mention she is here with me.

-This is, probably, a great summary of lats months.
+This is, probably, a great summary of last months.
 The best is yet to come and will seek it.